Global Stabilization for the BBM-KP equations on R2: Global Uniform Stabilization

-Combining (\ref{e158}), (\ref{vn0}) and (\ref{e152}) we conclude that $\{v_n\}$ is bounded in $L^{\infty}(0,T;H^1_x(\R^2))$.
-On other hand, from the wellposedness Theorem \ref{Globalwellposedness} we already know that the solution depends continuously in these function classes on variations of initial data in $X^s \cap W_1(\R^2)$, thus we have that
+Clearly, we have that $\{v_n(\cdot,\cdot,0)\}_{n\in \N}$ is bounded in $H^1_x(\R^2)$.
+Combining (\ref{e158}) and (\ref{e152}) we conclude that $\{v_n\}$ is bounded in $L^{\infty}(0,T;H^1_x(\R^2))$.
+On the other hand, from the well-posedness Theorem \ref{Globalwellposedness} we already know that the solution depends continuously in these function classes on variations of initial data in $X^s \cap W_1(\R^2)$, thus we have that